MyParcelCOM/docs/content/api/_index.md

 ### Pagination
 Most responses that serve multiple resource items use pagination.
 Our pagination has a few helpers to easily create your own pagination controls or retrieve all items in batches.

 As you can see below, the API provides you the total number of pages as well as the total records that can be retrieved.
 Alongside this is a list of links that correspond to all the actions normally provided by pagination.
-You could easily map your own pagination controls to these links (and for example show and hide the next/prev buttons based on the presence of the link in the current response).
+You could map your own pagination controls to these links (and for example show and hide the next/prev buttons based on the presence of the link in the current response).

-You can easily retrieve all records available by looping through the pagination.
+You can retrieve all records available by looping through the pagination.
 As long as there is a **next** link, there are more records to retrieve.
 You are done retrieving records as soon as the next link is no longer present in the last response.

 ```json
 {